jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 - Update imports on file move

   Watches the root directory for file move / rename events and updates imports accordingly.
-The plugin will attempt to find a `.gitignore` file in the root directory and watch all non-ignored directories.
+The plugin will attempt to determine if the current root directory has a Git root and watch all non-ignored directories.

   Supports the following settings: